zacscott/twostop/README.md

 ### Process

-Process a RAW image file and output to a JPG.
+Process one or more RAW image files and output to JPG.

 ```
 $ ./twostop.py process images/test.nef images/test2.nef --expcomp=1.25